udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image16]

+I wanted to still improve the loss

 Dropout with 0.2

 ![alt text][image17]

+Seems to be overfitting.

 Increased the epochs to 10, keeping 0.2 dropout

 ![alt text][image18]

+Doesn't look like a good loss plot.

 Introduced another fully connected layer with 1000 neurons

 ![alt text][image19]

+Seems to be overfitting again.

 Reduced the epochs to 8

 ![alt text][image20]

+Again not a good looking loss plot.

 Changed the dropout to 0.3 after the fully connected layer with 1000 neurons and kept other dropouts at 0.2